Smart Growth Technical Assistance Programs

 - Greening America's Communities – Helps cities and towns envision and implement design strategies for more sustainable communities.
-In 2018, the program will serve communities in partnership with the EPA Office of Water Stormwater Management Program.
+The program currently serves communities in partnership with the EPA Office of Water Stormwater Management Program.
 Formerly called Greening America's Capitals.

 - Healthy Places for Healthy People – Helps communities create walkable, healthy, economically vibrant places by engaging with their health care facility partners such as community health centers (including Federally Qualified Health Centers), nonprofit hospitals, and other health care facilities.
 Eligible applicants include local government representatives, health care facilities, local health departments, nonprofit organizations, tribes, and others proposing to work in a neighborhood, town, or city anywhere in the United States.